 Be sure to Save the edited file using the button at the top of the screen!

-Return to the Web tab and click the big green button to reload the application.
+Click the big green button to load the application.

 Open a new browser tab to check you have a working py4web installation.